 The transition is also breaking things.
 88% of organizations that have shipped agents in the last year have reported a confirmed or suspected security incident.
 Only about 14% of agents reach production with full security and IT approval.
 Executive confidence in agent controls runs around 82%.
 The 67-point gap between what executives believe is in place and what is actually in place is the canonical 2026 problem.

-The buyers who do this best end up looking like Legacy: email-only at go-live, four channels twelve months later, 8x case volume, their team in the approval seat the whole way.
-The buyers who do this worst end up looking like the rest of the OpenClaw incident.
+The buyers who do this best end up looking like Legacy: email-only at go-live, four channels twelve months later, 8x case volume, and named owners tied into the workflow the whole way.
+The buyers who do this worst end up with agent sprawl, weak controls, and security work starting after production.

 Some incidents are mostly a vibe.
-The OpenClaw crisis in March and April 2026 was not.
-It was a multi-vector failure with named CVEs and counted artifacts.
+The 2026 agent-platform incidents were not.
+They were multi-vector failures with named CVEs and counted artifacts.

-CVE-2026-25253, a one-click remote code execution in the OpenClaw Control UI, CVSS 8.8, exploitable against localhost-bound instances by tricking an authenticated user into visiting a crafted page.
+Control-plane compromise, including one-click remote code execution patterns exploitable against localhost-bound instances by tricking an authenticated user into visiting a crafted page.
 The gateway did not need to be internet-facing to be compromised.
-Patched in v2026.1.29, exploited in the wild before the patch landed.

-None of this was the failure of a clumsy team.
-OpenClaw shipped a real product, attracted real adoption, and discovered the failure modes the same way every previous waves of new infrastructure has discovered them: in production.
+None of this is best understood as one clumsy team.
+Agent platforms discovered the failure modes the same way every previous wave of new infrastructure discovered them: in production.
 The lesson is structural.
 When governance is a feature you bolt on, you ship with it off until you remember to turn it on, and the difference between “remember” and “forget” is a CVE on the front page of Hacker News.

 The architectural answer

-The Atlas thesis is older than the OpenClaw incident, but the incident made the thesis legible to enterprise buyers in a way no number of pitch decks could.
+The Atlas thesis is older than the 2026 incident cycle, but the cycle made the thesis legible to enterprise buyers in a way no number of pitch decks could.

 The substrate-first design choice that Atlas makes: every property a security or compliance team needs is an invariant of how the substrate runs, not a feature an operator opts into.
 You cannot turn off source receipts.
-You cannot turn off the approval gate on actions that touch external systems.
+You cannot turn off owner checkpoints on actions that touch sensitive external systems.
 You cannot turn off the audit log.
 You cannot disable tenant isolation.
 Each would require a substrate-level code change, and each is gated by a contract that says we will not make that change without your security team in the loop.

-The OpenClaw incident maps to this directly.
-The CVE-2026-25253 RCE is the failure mode of an agent control plane built without the assumption that authenticated UIs will be attacked via the browser.
-The ClawHavoc supply-chain attack is the failure mode of a marketplace built without provenance and approval as a substrate property.
-The Moltbook token exposure is the failure mode of an agent-to-agent layer built without tenant isolation at the database level.
+The incident pattern maps to this directly.
+Control-plane compromise is the failure mode of an agent control plane built without the assumption that authenticated UIs will be attacked via the browser.
+Supply-chain abuse is the failure mode of a marketplace built without provenance and customer governance as a substrate property.
+Token exposure is the failure mode of an agent-to-agent layer built without tenant isolation at the database level.
 None of these failures are exotic.
 They are the failures you get when governance is treated as a feature backlog item rather than as a substrate primitive.

 What Legacy proves